arcturus5340/ee-hpc-research/README.md

 # ee-hpc-research

-Exploratory and analytical workflows on ee-hpc generated CSV data for ICON, LULESH, and NPB-MZ-LU.
+Exploratory and analytical workflows on ee-hpc generated CSV data for ICON and LULESH.

 ## 🔍 Overview

-This repository contains Jupyter notebooks and CSV datasets generated using the ee-hpc library.
+This repository contains Jupyter notebooks and CSV datasets generated using the ee-cpt library.
 The focus is on analyzing performance and energy efficiency metrics from high-performance computing (HPC) applications, specifically:

 - **ICON**: A global atmospheric model.
 - **LULESH**: A proxy application for unstructured Lagrangian hydrodynamics.